Jasonblalack/zyngapoker/Installation.md

 ## 3. Installing Jasy

 You can install the current stable version of Jasy using _pip_ .
-PIP is preferred over alternatives like `easy_install` as it supports uninstalls and upgrades etc. Be sure to use the Python3 version of them.
-Sometimes these scripts are named differently when installing in parallel to Python-2.x: `pip3`, `pip-3` or `pip-3.2`.
-Best is to just use tab completion.
+PIP is preferred over alternatives like `easy_install` as it supports uninstalls and upgrades etc.

-    $ pip-3.2 install jasy
+    pip-3.2 install jasy

-You should definitely prefer `pip` over the older `easy_install` because it has features like updates and uninstall.
+### Binary Packages

-### Compilation Hints
+It this fails for you, you might be missing a GNU C compiler to compile the C libraries of [misaka](http://pypi.python.org/pypi/misaka/) and [msgpack-python](http://msgpack.org/).
+On Windows one have to install [MinGW](http://www.mingw.org/) first allow compilation of the files.

-Jasy installs a few dependencies like [polib](http://pypi.python.org/pypi/polib), [misaka](http://pypi.python.org/pypi/misaka/), [pygments](http://pygments.org/) and [msgpack-python](http://msgpack.org/).
-Most of them are pure Python packages and are easily installable.
-Misaka and Msgpack are a little bit special as they require a GNU C compiler being installed to compile C source files.
-This is not a major issue under Mac OS X (with XCode installed) or on any typical Linux system.
-On Windows one have to install [MinGW](http://www.mingw.org/) first to compile the C files.
-A way easier alternative is to install Misaka using the downloadable binary installer.
-This is the suggested installation order for Windows users:
+The way easier alternative is to install Misaka and Msgpack using binary installers first:

 * Install Misaka using [binary installer](http://pypi.python.org/packages/3.2/m/misaka/misaka-0.4.1.win32-py3.2.msi#md5=2c99bf3926a1c768a66d5b52084923ba)
 * Install Msgpack using [binary installer](http://www.lfd.uci.edu/~gohlke/pythonlibs/fj2ir7sn/msgpack-python-0.1.12.win32-py3.2.exe)

-* Afterwards install Jasy using PIP: `pip-3.2 install jasy`
+* Afterwards continue with the installation of Jasy using PIP: `pip-3.2 install jasy`

 ### Testing the Installation

 Try the following command on your console/terminal:

-    $ jasy
+    jasy

 There should be an error message `Cannot find any Jasy script with task definitions (jasyscript.py)!` which is in fact a success message showing you that Jasy is working.
 No start building your `jasyscript.py` inside your application.